 - 1. Permanent employee,

 - 2. Freelancer on a self-employed freelance basis or

 - 3. Volunteer who is unpaid staff

+- 4. Trustees of Green Shoes Arts

-Who are working under the contract of GSA or on GSA projects.
+Who are working under the contract of Green Shoes Arts or on Green Shoes Arts projects.